Getting Your Church's Website Ready for Christmas

 Suggestions to get your church's website ready for Christmas

-While this is nothing earth-shattering, in every suggestion, it is your opportunity to welcome the stranger.
+While this is nothing earth-shattering, in every suggestion, this is your opportunity to welcome the stranger.

 - Make information about Christmas services easy to find.
-An eye-catching graphic with an invitational link should take users to the information they need with one click.
+An eye-catching graphic on the front page with an invitational link should take users to information they need with one click.
 Don’t make users search under different menu options, click through calendar days, or scroll down, down, down.
+And make sure it looks as good and is as easy to find on mobile as it is on desktop!

 - Choose a graphic that is reflective of your church, preferably one that beautifully shows your actual church, community, and worship, rather than using a stock image.
 If you must use a stock image, think about the nature of your worship.
 Is it candles and robed-choir members?
 Is it costumes, candy canes, and a children’s pageant?
 Choose a graphic accordingly.

-- Is there information that would help first time visitors?
+- Consider first time visitors.
 If the pews fill up an hour before the pageant starts, if there is a cookie exchange after the service, if there is overflow parking in the lot down the block, make sure to let people know.

-- It goes without saying, but double check that the information is correct as far as Christmas service times.
-Also make sure to change information regarding regular Sunday worship for those days impacted by the holiday.
+- Check those service times - and not just on Christmas Eve!
+It should go without saying, but double check that the information is correct as far as Christmas service times.
+Also make sure to change information regarding regular weekly and Sunday worship for those days impacted by the holiday.
 When Christmas Eve falls on a Sunday, for example, are regular Sunday services being held at a different time because of the holiday?
+Are mid-week services canceled during the week of Christmas to New Year's?
 Are service times impacted by New Year’s Eve or New Year’s Day?
 Are there hours that the church office will be closed?
+What about 12 Step meetings or other regular meeting that occur in the church?

 - Christmas brings opportunity to do more than worship.
 Make sure information about Christmas outreach projects, pageants, and altar flower donations is easy to find.
 If you church sponsors multiple outreach projects, consider gathering all the information – items requested, whether gifts should to be wrapped, dates and locations where items are to be dropped off – in one spot on your website so that people have a clear picture of all the outreach opportunities they might support.
 Make sure procedural information for your Christmas pageant – costume pick-up, rehearsals, registration forms – is easily available.